16.1 SOCIAL EVENTS

 16.3 UNIVERSITY RECOGNIZED STUDENT ORGANIZATIONS

-A University Recognized Student Organization (RSO) is a group that is recognized by the University’s Office of the Reynolds Club and Student Activities (ORCSA).
+A University Recognized Student Organization (RSO) is a group that is recognized by the University’s Center for Leadership and Involvement.
 This recognition makes the group an official part of the University of Chicago, with all the rights, privileges, and responsibilities of that status.

 For further information, see the Student Organization Handbook at http://www.law.uchicago.edu/students/organizations/handbook.